Goodbye, tennis: Sharapova announces retirement

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PARIS: Five-time Grand Slam winner Maria Sharapova, one of the world’s most recognisable sportswomen, on Wednesday announced her retirement at the age of 32.
+PARIS: Five-time Grand Slam winner Maria Sharapova, one of the world’s most recognisable and highest-paid sportswomen, on Wednesday announced her retirement at the age of 32.

 “Tennis - I’m saying goodbye,” Sharapova said in an article for Vogue and Vanity Fair magazines.
 “After 28 years and five Grand Slam titles, though, I’m ready to scale another mountain - to compete on a different type of terrain.”

+Siberia-born Sharapova first picked up a racquet at the age of four in Sochi, where her Belarus-born parents had settled after escaping the deadly clutches of the 1986 Chernobyl disaster.

-Sharapova shot to fame as a giggly 17-year-old Wimbledon winner in 2004, the third-youngest player to conquer the All England Club’s hallowed grass courts.
-She became world number one in 2005 and won the US Open the next year.
-“One of the keys to my success was that I never looked back and I never looked forward,” Sharapova said on Wednesday.
+She shot to fame as a giggly 17-year-old Wimbledon winner in 2004, the third-youngest player to conquer the All England Club’s hallowed grass courts.
+She became world number one in 2005, at the age of 18, and won the US Open the next year.

+But in 2007 Sharapova began her long on-off battle with shoulder trouble.
+She would win the 2008 Australian Open before a second shoulder injury kept her off tour for the second half of the season, missing the US Open and Beijing Olympics.

+In 2012, the Siberian-born Sharapova captured the French Open to become the 10th woman to complete a career Grand Slam.
+She added Olympic silver to her resume that year.
+Her 2014 French Open title was another high after a dispiriting injury low.
+More fitness troubles followed before the bombshell announcement of her positive test for the banned heart drug meldonium.
+“In giving my life to tennis, tennis gave me a life,” Sharapova said in her retirement missive.
+“I’ll miss it everyday,” she added.

-PARIS: Five-time Grand Slam winner Maria Sharapova, one of the world’s most recognisable sportswomen, on Wednesday announced her retirement at the age of 32.
+PARIS: Five-time Grand Slam winner Maria Sharapova, one of the world’s most recognisable and highest-paid sportswomen, on Wednesday announced her retirement at the age of 32.

 “Tennis - I’m saying goodbye,” Sharapova said in an article for Vogue and Vanity Fair magazines.
 “After 28 years and five Grand Slam titles, though, I’m ready to scale another mountain - to compete on a different type of terrain.”

+Siberia-born Sharapova first picked up a racquet at the age of four in Sochi, where her Belarus-born parents had settled after escaping the deadly clutches of the 1986 Chernobyl disaster.

-Sharapova shot to fame as a giggly 17-year-old Wimbledon winner in 2004, the third-youngest player to conquer the All England Club’s hallowed grass courts.
-She became world number one in 2005 and won the US Open the next year.
-“One of the keys to my success was that I never looked back and I never looked forward,” Sharapova said on Wednesday.
+She shot to fame as a giggly 17-year-old Wimbledon winner in 2004, the third-youngest player to conquer the All England Club’s hallowed grass courts.
+She became world number one in 2005, at the age of 18, and won the US Open the next year.

+But in 2007 Sharapova began her long on-off battle with shoulder trouble.
+She would win the 2008 Australian Open before a second shoulder injury kept her off tour for the second half of the season, missing the US Open and Beijing Olympics.

+In 2012, the Siberian-born Sharapova captured the French Open to become the 10th woman to complete a career Grand Slam.
+She added Olympic silver to her resume that year.
+Her 2014 French Open title was another high after a dispiriting injury low.
+More fitness troubles followed before the bombshell announcement of her positive test for the banned heart drug meldonium.
+“In giving my life to tennis, tennis gave me a life,” Sharapova said in her retirement missive.
+“I’ll miss it everyday,” she added.